ilpeppino/barcode-scanner/README.md

 By default the app listens on `https://0.0.0.0:5000/` with the TLS certificate referenced in `app.py`.
 Adjust `PORT` and/or the `ssl_context` tuple if you are using different certificates or prefer plain HTTP (only advisable for trusted local networks).

 ## Using the app
 - Visit `https://<host>:<port>/` for the dashboard.
 You can type or scan codes into the form; each successful scan appears under “Recent scans”.
+Use the “Choose list” dropdown (top-right) if you want to switch which Google Tasks list receives new items.
 - Visit `https://<host>:<port>/mobile` on a phone.
 Enter the `INGEST_TOKEN` once and keep the page open to scan items with the device camera.
 (Modern Chrome/Safari required; HTTPS is mandatory for camera access.)
 - The `/scan` endpoint also accepts JSON `{"code": "...", "token": "..."}` so you can integrate other scanners or scripts.
 - The `/recent` endpoint returns the latest 200 scans as JSON for debugging.